Parent FAQs

 What kind of financial aid is available at BJU?

 Grants and scholarships may be available for your student.
 Federal, state and BJU aid are all possible sources.
-The average financial aid package is $12,000.
+The average financial aid package for new students is $18,000.
 A Free Application for Federal Student Aid (FAFSA) is required for all federal, all BJU and most South Carolina state financial aid.

 The program fee covers various aspects of the student experience including the use of the library, athletic facilities and events, computer network access and other technology services, mail services, registration expenses, and supply fees associated with courses.
 The program fee will vary according to the student’s major as expenses for each major may differ greatly.
 The fee also covers Concert, Opera & Drama Series tickets for students who are enrolled with at least six credits.
 All privileges covered by the program fee are forfeited for the remainder of the year if a student withdraws from school for any reason.